-Using these four stages as the framework for your employee experience mapping will ensure that the process is end-to-end, consistent, and looked at in the context of the entire picture.
+Using these four stages as the framework for your employee journey mapping will ensure that the process is end-to-end, consistent and considers the entire picture.

 A timely example: Mapping for a global health crisis

-After considering the various factors relating to an employee’s experience at the stages outlined above, an organisation’s employee experience maps are likely to be diverse and extensive.
+After considering the various factors relating to an employee’s experience in the stages outlined above, an organisation’s employee journey maps are likely to be diverse and extensive.

 Here is an example of how an HR manager might approach preparing an employee experience map for certain team members in a specific (and rather timely) scenario – a global health crisis journey map for a sales associate.

 Mapping the employee journey through a global health crisis essentially means pre-empting the way the crisis will impact the life of this sales associate.
 It means placing yourself in the shoes of the employee and trying to find the pain points that they are likely to experience.